Nozbe/NoOffice.org/_book/security.md

 ## Virtual office must be secured even more than a physical one!

-When you have a physical traditional office, criminals can still break in, but they'll have to first travel there and then figure out a way of unlocking the locks or turning off an alarm.
+When you have a traditional office, criminals can still break in, but they'll have to first travel there and then figure out a way of unlocking the locks or turning off an alarm.

 The virtual office is much trickier.
 The Internet lets people *travel* to your office in milliseconds.
 There are many known ways of hacking into computer systems and your overall security depends on each and everyone on the team.
 So your systems are as secure as the least secure link or person in it.
 That's why it's critical to review your security policies on a regular basis, preferably while doing your quarterly review (see Chapter 16) or when having a one-on-one catch up call (see Chapter 24).